vguada/FindBounce/CONTRIBUTING.md

 [framework](https://reference.wolfram.com/language/guide/SystematicTestingAndVerification.html).
 It is recommended that you run them periodically during development and especially before every commit.
-This can be done by calling script file `Tests/RunTests.wls` in command line (first change directory to project root directory) or by evaluating whole notebook `Tests/RunTests.nb`.
+This can be done by calling script file `Tests/RunTests.wls` in command line (from repository root directory) or by evaluating whole notebook `Tests/RunTests.nb`.

 ### Integration of tests in Git hook